Pharmaceutical companies based in industrialised countries help provide an adequate supply of suitable vaccines to Gavi-supported countries

 Technician at Sanofi Pasteur’s production facility in France.
 Credit: Gavi/2014/Sanofi Pasteur.

-Gavi's partnership with vaccine companies in the industrialised world provides a critical bridge for harnessing their research and technical expertise to making and supplying vaccines that address the needs of developing countries.
+Our partnership with vaccine companies in the industrialised world harnesses their research and technical expertise to supply vaccines that address the needs of developing countries.

-The Vaccine Alliance's partners among industrialised country vaccine manufacturers are members of the International Federation of Pharmaceutical Manufacturers Association.
-Building on their engagement in the Children's Vaccine Initiative launched in 1990, IFPMA members have worked in partnership with the Vaccine Alliance since its launch in 2000, suppling vaccines to a number of key Gavi-supported programmes:
+Building on their engagement in the Children's Vaccine Initiative launched in 1990, IFPMA members have worked in partnership with the Vaccine Alliance since its launch in 2000, supplying vaccines to a number of key Gavi-supported programmes:

 Advance Market Commitment

-Cooperation with Gavi has included participating in innovative financing mechanisms, such as the Advance Market Commitment (AMC), that provides a platform for investing in the development of a sustainable supply of breakthrough vaccines.
+Cooperation with Gavi has included participating in innovative financing mechanisms, such as the Advance Market Commitment (AMC), which provides a platform for investing in the development of a sustainable supply of breakthrough vaccines.

-This enables developing countries to receive vaccines more quickly than would have been possible if left to normal market mechanisms and at prices far lower than those paid in developed countries.
+This enables developing countries to receive vaccines more quickly than would have been possible under normal market mechanisms and at prices far lower than those paid in developed countries.

-In addition to supplying vaccines to Gavi-supported programmes, IFPMA members have helped to develop technologies that facilitate the distribution of vaccines and the way they are administered.
-They further support Gavi's immunisation strategy by contributing to the education of public health officials and by working to engage other private sector organisations in Gavi's mission.
+IFPMA members have also helped to develop technologies that facilitate the distribution of vaccines and the way they are administered.
+They further support our immunisation strategy both by contributing to the education of public health officials and by working to engage other private sector organisations in our mission.